mcu-tools/mcuboot/docs/design.md

 result is either `BOOT_SWAP_TYPE_FAIL` or `BOOT_SWAP_TYPE_PANIC`, MCUboot hangs rather than booting an invalid or compromised image.

+---
+***Note***

-Note: An important caveat to the above is the result when a swap is requested
-      and the image in the secondary slot fails to validate, due to a hashing or signing error.
-This state behaves as State IV with the extra action of marking the image in the primary slot as "OK", to prevent further attempts to swap.
+*An important caveat to the above is the result when a swap is requested* *and the image in the secondary slot fails to validate, due to a hashing or* *signing error.
+This state behaves as State IV with the extra action of* *marking the image in the primary slot as "OK", to prevent further attempts* *to swap.*

+---

 ### [Resumed swaps](#resumed-swaps)